-- PJM annually solicits information from its member Electric Distribution Companies (EDC) for large load shifts (either positive or negative) which are known to the EDC but may be unknown to PJM.
-PJM will send the request in mid-July with responses expected in time for any proposed adjustments to be reviewed with the Load Analysis Subcommittee in October/November. - Any other load changes which are brought to PJM's attention.
+- PJM annually solicits information from its member Electric Distribution Companies (EDC) and/or Load Serving Entities (LSE) for large load shifts (either positive or negative and located in their territory) which are known to the EDC and/or LSE but may be unknown to PJM.
+PJM will send the request in mid-July with responses expected in time for any proposed adjustments to be reviewed with the Load Analysis Subcommittee in October/November.
+September/October.
+Industry groups and/or large end-use customers who anticipate large load adjustments should engage with their EDC and be transparent with as much information (historical and forecast) as possible. - Requested load adjustments deemed appropriate by PJM will be used in the forecast that drives both market and reliability RTEP studies. - Any other load changes which are brought to PJM's attention.